 Heathrow is London's main airport and along with Gatwick, Stansted, Luton and London City airports, makes London by far the busiest city airport system in the world.

-Heathrow Airport is the busiest airport in the United Kingdom, and Europe, and the third busiest airport in the world, in terms of total passenger traffic.
-The first busiest airport being Atlanta International Airport, and the second busiest being Beijing Capital International Airport.
+Heathrow is the busiest airport in the United Kingdom, busiest airport in Europe by passenger traffic, and third busiest airport in the world by total passenger traffic.
+The first busiest airport in the world being Atlanta International Airport, and the second busiest being Beijing Capital International Airport.

 View Larger Map